Sir Richard Fanshawe, 1st Baronet: Memorials

 His body was returned to England from Spain.
 He was initially buried at Allhallows, Hertford, and a few years later removed to St Mary's Church, Ware, where there is a monument (a marble aedicule).

 A portrait of Richard Fanshawe is on display with other portraits of the family at Valence House Museum in east London.

 Works

 Fanshawe translated Giovanni Battista Guarini's Il pastor fido, Selected Parts of Horace, and The Lusiad of Camoens, the first English translation of the latter work (circulated from 1655 or earlier).

 Family

 Fanshawe married at Wolvercot, Oxfordshire on 18 May 1644, his second cousin Anne Harrison daughter of Sir John Harrison, of Ball's Park, Ware and Margaret Fanshawe, daughter of Robert Fanshawe of Fanshawe Gate in Holmesfield, Derbyshire.
 His wife, described as "devoted and able", wrote memoirs of her own life.
 They had fourteen children, but only five reached adulthood.

+The baronetcy became extinct on the death of their son Richard.

 His brother Thomas was created Viscount Fanshawe.